Helping Developing Countries

 Suspension of donations of unwanted, in-date insulin and other diabetes supplies

 We are always very grateful for the donations of unwanted, in-date and unused insulin and other diabetes supplies, such as needles, lancets and test strips.
-This is a great help to people with diabetes in developing countries.
-However, due to regulations during the pandemic, we have been unable to send insulin or other items for several months and this does not seem likely to change in the foreseeable future.
+This has been a great help to people with diabetes in developing countries but during and since the pandemic, we have been unable to send insulin or other items.

 IDDT helps poor children and young people with diabetes